-Search for elusive sightings in the central highlands
+Search for elusive sightings in the Sri Lankan central highlands

-Taking the train from Kandy to Ella is an unmissable experience in Sri Lanka.
+Taking the train from Kandy to Ella is must do experience in Sri Lanka.
 The tea plantations roll past the window and give way to epic mountain views giving it the title of one of the best train journeys in the world.
 What the less wildlife obsessed tourist might miss is the chance to spot all kinds of creatures.
 For the birders Nuwara Eliya or ‘Little England’ is home to kingfishers.
 Stop by at the botanical gardens to find these not so camera shy birds as well as many others.
 While slowly chuffing through the highland forests on the train keep your eyes peeled for elusive bear monkeys.
 They were too quick for my camera but a great spot never the less!

 Monkeys, monkeys everywhere!

 I couldn’t not mention monkeys!
-For anyone that knows me will be aware I am quite fond of these cheeky little critters in all their forms.
+Anyone that knows me will be well aware that I am quite fond of these cheeky little critters in all their forms.
 The most common monkeys here are long tailed macaques and they can be found pretty much everywhere!
-Stealing someone’s lunch or posing for an Insta’ shot.
-Purple headed langur monkeys are a bit less common but can still be found in big family groups in places like Polunnaruwas ancient ruins.
+Stealing someone’s lunch or posing for the ‘Gram.
+Purple headed langur monkeys are a bit less common but can still be found in big family groups in places like the ancient ruins of Polunnaruwa.

 Swim with turtles in Hikkaduwa

 The south coast of Sri Lanka is a beach lovers paradise.
 There are wide opened palm fringed beaches alongside tropical coral reefs teeming with wildlife.
-There are a few very tame and rather well fed green turtle’s that have made the beach at Hikkaduwa their home.
+There are a few tame (and rather well fed) green turtle’s that have made the beach at Hikkaduwa their home.
 There’s no need for a snorkel really as the chirpy turtles come right into the shallows looking for helpful tourist to bring them tasty seaweed from the nearby reef shelf.